 - Garnish: cherry

-Add all the ingredients except the club soda into a cocktail shaker with ice, and shake until well-chilled.
+Add the sloe gin, lemon juice and simple syrup into a cocktail shaker with ice, and shake until well-chilled.

 Top with the club soda.